 From here, we see there's the same buffer overflow the other ROP Emporium challenges:

-0x000000000000091e <+116>: lea rax,[rbp-0x20] 0x0000000000000922 <+120>: mov edx,0x200 0x0000000000000927 <+125>: mov rsi,rax 0x000000000000092a <+128>: mov edi,0x0 0x000000000000092f <+133>: call 0x770 <read@plt>
+0x000000000000091e <+116>: lea rax,[rbp-0x20] 0x0000000000000922 <+120>: mov edx,0x200 0x0000000000000927 <+125>: mov rsi

-We notice a library function printFile
+We notice a library function printFile that's pretty interesting.

 We see that this opens a file of our choice, reads it, and prints it out.
 This is perfect!
-All we need to do is pass flag.txt
+All we need to do is pass flag.txt to that function and we'll get the flag.

-A quick search shows us that flag.txt
+A quick search shows us that flag.txt is not in the binary:

 $ strings chall | grep flag < No output >

-This introduces the challenge of write-what-where: we must write the flag.txt string to memory before we can call print_file
+This introduces the challenge of write-what-where: we must write the flag.txt string to memory before we can call print_file.

-Because we need a gadget to write to memory, we need a mov
+Because we need a gadget to write to memory, we need a mov gadget.
+Let's use ROPgadget and filter for mov, pop, and ret gadgets.

-gadgets that do valuable things:
+Here, we see two mov gadgets that do valuable things:

 0x0000000000400629 : mov dword ptr [rsi], edi ; ret 0x0000000000400628 : mov qword ptr [r14], r15 ; ret

-respectively into a location specified by a register.
+These allow us to move a WORD and QWORD respectively into a location specified by a register.
 Fortunately, we have gadgets to control all these registers:

 0x0000000000400691 : pop rsi ; pop r15 ; ret 0x0000000000400693 : pop rdi ; ret 0x0000000000400690 : pop r14 ; pop r15 ; ret